Vocational Discernment Grants

 Students are eligible for one Lilly-funded Vocational Discernment Grant of up to $200 during their four years at Willamette.

-A Vocational Discernment Grant funds educational opportunity for vocational exploration (for example attending a conference, workshop, meeting, or training session, etc.) that allows you to explore vocational questions you might have about that subject.
-It should contribute to your personal development and relate to service (how can you bring back and use what you are gaining/learning for the betterment of our campus/local/larger community).
+A Vocational Discernment Grant funds educational opportunity for vocational exploration that allows you to explore vocational questions you might have about that subject.
+Examples may include attending a conference, workshop, meeting, or training session.
+The experience should contribute to your personal development and relate to service (how can you bring back and use what you are gaining/learning for the betterment of our campus/local/larger community).

-Submit a letter of application to Jeani Bragg, Associate Director of the Lilly Project, addressing the following criteria for funding, reflecting on why this is an important educational opportunity for the applicant, and explaining how this vocation is related to service (serves people in some way).
+Submit a letter of application to Jeani Bragg, Director of Vocational Discernment and Leadership Development, addressing the following criteria for funding, reflecting on why this is an important educational opportunity for the applicant, and explaining how this vocation is related to service (serves people in some way).
 An application must contain the following:

 1. Description of the opportunity, including in what way it furthers personal vocational exploration and what the student hopes to gain from the experience: